kaist-dmlab/RECURVE/README.md

 ## How to Install

 1. We require following packages to run the code.
-Please download all requirements in your python environment.
+Please download all the requirements in your python environment.
 	- python 3.9.15
 	- pytorch 1.13.1
 	- numpy 1.25.0